arbor-sim/arbor/doc/tutorial/calcium_stdp_curve.rst

        SOLVE state METHOD stochastic
    }

 This is sufficient to inform Arbor about the stochasticity of the mechanism.
+For more information about Arbor's strategy to solve SDEs, please consult :ref:`this overview <mechanisms-sde>`, while details about the numerical solver can be found in the :ref:`developers guide <sde>`.

 The Model